ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Limits the maximum speed of data exchange over the network in bytes per second for [replicated](../../engines/table-engines/mergetree-family/replication.md) fetches.
 This setting is applied to the particular table, unlike the [max_replicated_fetches_network_bandwidth_for_server](settings.md#max_replicated_fetches_network_bandwidth_for_server) setting, which is applied to the server.

+You can limit both the server network and a network for a particular table, but for this the value of the table-level setting should be less than server-level one.
+Otherwise the server considers only the `max_replicated_fetches_network_bandwidth_for_server` setting.

 The setting isn't followed perfectly accurately.

 Possible values: